Navi2329/Calculus/README.txt

 *removable discontinuity was added using limits(03/12/20) *A choice to calculate limit of a function was added(04/12/20)
 #06/12/20
+*Issue regarding Applications regarding exponential function was fixed.
+*imported new module of sympy named plot_explicit to plot vertical tangents.
+*Imported sys library to tackle break issue when running nested loop(sys.exit()).
+*Imported warnings library to skip warnings given by sympy.
+*Changed the code so that the while loop will ask for choice and not to start input_handler() from beginning when the entered function is not defined/differentiable at a point.
+*Some errors in equation of tangents and normals when the code misinterprets variable 'c' as choice instead of the calculated constant value of the equation.
+*Errors when calculating limits at x values (when expressed as pi) were fixed *Some limits if inverse trignometric functions were giving errors(!!!!!!!!!!!!)
-*Issue regarding Applications regarding exponential function was fixed *imported new module of sympy named plot_explicit to plot vertical tangents *Imported sys library to tackle break issue when running nested loop(sys.exit()) *History.txt was uploaded to check list of already typed functions *Reduced the number of lines by a minimum of 20 lines *Possibility of final release
+*History.txt was uploaded to check list of already typed functions *Reduced the number of lines by a minimum of 20 lines *Possibility of final release